Is a Restraining Order a Violation of Probation?

-If the person that issued the restraining order against did not have a good motive to do so, then it is clearly a gesture of ill-will and more reasons to consult with a lawyer and receive proper legal advice on how to deal with the situation and fill out Form CH-120 to your advantage.
+If the person who issued the restraining order did not have a good motive to do so, then it is clearly a gesture of ill-will and more reasons to consult with a lawyer and receive proper legal advice on how to deal with the situation and fill out Form CH-120 to your advantage.

 At the Law Offices of Christopher Chaney, the attorney-client relationship is the basis of all our successful defense stories.